hickory-dns/hickory-dns/README.md

 # trust-dns
-A Rust based DNS server
+A Rust based DNS client and server

 # Goals